Ada-Developers-Academy/core-unit-2/api-7-refactoring/what-is-refactoring.md

 ## The Benefits of Refactoring!

 So far we’ve made claims that refactoring makes code “easier to read” & “easier to maintain”, but what does that actually boil down to?
-Below we’ve listed some direct effects of refactoring along with how they benefit us as coders in our day to day.
+Below we’ve listed some direct effects of refactoring, along with how they benefit us as coders in our day to day.

-Shorter functions
+Shorter functions:
 - Less code to read!
 Less time to read & understand what a function is doing

-Enforcing single responsibility for our functions:
+Enforcing single-responsibility for our functions:
 - Less branching logic in a function: makes it easier to reason about what a function does, and what the output will be for any given input
 - Easier to test the function: if it does one thing, there are less edge cases for that particular function that will need to be thought through and tested.
 - The code is more reusable: if a function does multiple things, and only one of the effects is needed in another part of the software, we can’t reuse the existing code as-is.

-Reducing duplicated code
+Reducing duplicated code:
 - Less places to make changes if code needs to updated
 - Less code = less places where we could have bugs
 - It’s easier to find the code you are looking for if there is only one function that does that task.